ppy/osu-wiki/news/2022/2022-12-14-new-featured-artist-satyr.md

 **5** uncontrollable tracks have been unleashed on [**Satyr**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/328), each accompanied by a handy set of timing points.

 You need to hear **Satyr** to truly understand what the hype is all about.
-Check out [Topoi](https://osu.ppy.sh/users/6157605) play through this brand-new map of [Picayune](https://osu.ppy.sh/beatmapsets/1902228), then look through the rest of what's available:
+Check out ::Topoi::{ user-id=6157605 } play through this brand-new map of [Picayune](https://osu.ppy.sh/beatmapsets/1902228), then look through the rest of what's available:

 <div align="center">
     <video width="100%" controls>